Sup2point0/weighted-list/README.md

 ## Usage

+> [!Tip]
+> Walkthroughs and specimens for each language can be found in their respective folders.

+> Honestly, I don’t trust my code enough to publish it :P

 The project is not available as a package.[^package] Instead, just download the relevant files, or copy and paste the code directly.

 [^package]: I don’t think it’s a large enough project to warrant an entire package, when you could just copy and paste the code directly.

-> [!TIP]
-> Walkthroughs and specimens for each language can be found in their respective folders.

 ### Python
 All you need is the [`weightedlist.py`](python/source/weighted_list.py) file, which contains the `WeightedList` class with all the functionality.
 Simply import it, and you’re ready to go!